Increase usage with demand-driven acquisition

-For years, librarians at Bucknell University had noticed a growing trend: materials purchased through standard acquisitions processes were used only about 20 percent of the time.
-But, items purchased based on student or faculty requests were used more than 80 percent of the time and usually more than once.
+For years, librarians at Bucknell University had noticed a growing trend: materials purchased through standard acquisitions processes were used only about 20% of the time.
+But, items purchased based on student or faculty requests were used more than 80% of the time and usually more than once.
 Taking advantage of this observation, however, required a library management system that could streamline discovery-to-delivery processes considerably in order to meet users' expectations.

-"OCLC WorldShare® Management Services allows us to integrate borrowing and buying in a single stream," explained Jennifer Clarke, Assistant Director of Library Collection Development & Access Services at Bucknell.
+"OCLC WorldShare® Management Services allows us to integrate borrowing and buying in a single stream," explained Jennifer Clarke, who served as Assistant Director of Library Collection Development & Access Services at Bucknell during the transition to WorldShare Management Services (WMS).
 "We've been able to go to an exclusive demand-driven acquisition (DDA) model because WorldCat®, ILLiad® and WorldShare Acquisitions work so well together."

 "We knew that the greatest impact of WorldShare Management Services on our library would be behind the scenes.
 With WorldShare Management Services, we have been able to reallocate several positions."

-Jennifer also appreciates how, with WorldShare Management Services (WMS), her library no longer has to make changes when new technology or standards come along, such as implementing RDA.
+Jennifer also appreciated how, with WMS, her library no longer had to make changes when new technology or standards came along, such as implementing RDA.
 "OCLC does that for us.
 Of course, we don't have to maintain local hardware," she continued.
 "And we don't have to do the work of loading, maintaining and deleting local records in a separate system."

 With the money saved by implementing WMS, Bucknell library staff have been able to purchase a new institutional repository system.
 And with the time saved, they've been able to reallocate work for several positions, doing new things like adding the Bucknell faculty's new publications to the institutional repository, marketing the library and promoting library programs.